noamrazin/imp_reg_dl_not_norms/README.md

 ### 2.2.
 Plotting Results

-To plot the reconstruction error and tensor rank against the # of observations you can run the following command:
+To plot the reconstruction error and tensor rank against the # of observations, run the following command:
 ```
 python tc_results_plotter.py -experiments_dir <experiment_dir>
 ```